 Winter 2018-2019 marks the third winter that the joint agency technical assessment group released a winter assessment (2018-2019 Winter Assessment).
-Southern California continues to face reliability challenges to its energy system in winter 2018-2019, primarily due to continuing outages and reduced capacity on key natural gas pipelines.
-The current operating status of the SoCalGas system is mostly unchanged from last winter, as described in the section "Current Operating Status of the SoCalGas System," except for the extra gas stored at Aliso Canyon and Line 3000, which returned to service September 17, 2018, at reduced operating pressure, in theory allowing receipts from the Topock area.
-(See Figure 49.)
+427 Southern California continues to face reliability challenges to its energy system in winter 2018-2019, primarily due to continuing outages and reduced capacity on key natural gas pipelines.
+The current operating status of the SoCalGas system is mostly unchanged from last winter, as described in the section "Current Operating Status of the SoCalGas System," except for the extra gas stored at Aliso Canyon and Line 3000, which returned to service September 17, 2018, at reduced operating pressure, allowing receipts from the Topock area.
+As mentioned, the return to service of Line 3000 does not incrementally increase supply due to the bottleneck created by losses on Line 235-2 and Line 4000.
+Table 22 presents feasible sendout from the SoCalGas system for winter 2018-2019 with and without gas system mitigations.